micw/tibber-pulse-reader/README.md

 * `LOG_LEVEL` (default `info`) - Log level to use by the application.
 Valid values are `debug`, `info`, `warn` and `error`.
     * run with `debug` to see all SML messages before/after decoding
 * `IGNORE_SML_CRC_ERRORS` (default `false`) - If set to true, an SML message containing CRC errors will still be processed.
 Only usefull for testing with problematic meters.
+* `PUBLISH_INTERVAL` (default empty) - Can be set to a cron expression to publish only one reading per interval.

 ### Filtering readings